Gc04346/ComputerVision/PS01/README.md

 Task *b* had the intention of showing once again what values were more impactful on an image: the amplitude or the phase of each frequency.
 Four images were chosen for this experiment: a grass field, an ocean, a tulip field and a night sky.
 All of these have homogeneous textures.
-The experiments and its results were as follows:
+The experiments were as follows:
-1. The grass field image had its amplitude divided by 2:
+1. The grass field image had its amplitude divided by 2;
-1. The night sky picture had its amplitude multiplied by -1:
+1. The night sky picture had its amplitude multiplied by -1;
-1. The tulip field had its phase divided by 2:
+1. The tulip field had its phase divided by 2;
-1. The ocean photo had its phase multiplied by -1:
+1. The ocean photo had its phase multiplied by -1.

-Thus, it is safe to state that the amplitude of the frequency is more sensitive to alterations, because it causes more disturbance on the final image, when its brought back to the spatial domain.

-### Formulation 04
+For some reason, the resulting images were only a white frame.
+I can't say where the algorithm went wrong, and so this was an incomplete experiment, what led to task *c* not being executed as well.